kyladaskalos/bounceTheLight/README.md

 1. Using the switch, choose whether to play in hard or easy mode.
 Do this before you start every time to make sure it's in the right mode.
 2. Press button a to start.
-3. Hit button a when the moving led is in the green region, but before it reaches the end of the leds.
+3. Hit button b when the moving led is in the green region, but before it reaches the end of the leds.
 4. Each bounce earns 1 point
 5. As points are earned, the green region decreases, so pay attention.
 6. To win the game, bounce the led 4 times once the blue region is down to one on both sides, for a total of 13 points